Perfect Short Ballerina Nails at Home – DIY Step-by-Step

 Use a soft buffer to smooth the nail surface and edges.

-This helps your polish apply smoother and last longer.
+polish apply smoother and last longer.

 6. Hydrate Cuticles and Apply Polish